 Don’t you just love whistling tea kettles?

 The best whistling tea kettle is one that’s durable, looks good, is safe to use, and is designed to last.
-And it can be had for under $100.
+And that sells for a good price.

 Top Whistling Tea Kettles Compared

 |Best Value||3 quarts